 - You have groom and prepare your successors, in order to operate without your presence, without errors in the procedure!!!

-- You have provide an excellent, mutually beneficial, raw model of working with and towards everybody, leaving a new paradigm of doing and a legacy to be followed upon, by others
+- You have provided an excellent, mutually beneficial, raw model of working with and towards everybody, leaving a new paradigm of doing and a legacy to be followed upon, by others

-- You have cultivate and practice a culture of excellence towards everybody (if possible!!!)
+- You have cultivated and practice a culture of excellence towards everybody (if possible!!!)

-- You have employ more win-win strategies, rather that win-lose ones in all your actions
+- You have employed more win-win strategies, rather that win-lose one in all your actions

 - You have done what you had to do, as best as you could